-You walk an average of 4 hours per day, your luggage is carried by packed animals, you’re accompanied by local guide and stay the nights in 2-persons tents.
+You walk an average of 4 hours per day, your luggage is carried by packed animals, you’re accompanied by a local guide and stay the nights in 2-persons tents.

 We travel to Leh overland or fly in or vice versa, one domestic flight is obligatory.
-Passes are open first week of July.
+Passes are open the first week of July.

 Arrival at New Delhi & transfer to hotel o/n in a hotel

 Overnight train to Shimla Sightseeing of Old and New Delhi.
 In the evening, take the night train to Kalka